Abhishek-P0207/primetrade-intern-task/SCALABILITY.md

 - Cache invalidation uses cache-aside pattern for reads and write-through pattern for updates to maintain data consistency.

 - Health monitoring endpoints track PostgreSQL and Redis status with structured logging and Prometheus metrics for observability.

+- Microservices helps to add more modules, depending on the need, as each of the modules is loosely bound, thus improving customizability and security